A Low-Complexity LoRa Synchronization Algorithm Robust to Sampling Time Offsets: Analytical model of sampling time and carrier frequency offsets

-By re-using the development laid in Section \ref{sec:STO}, we derive an analytical representation of a downchirp contaminated by both offsets.
-Considering first a sampled downchirp $y_0^*[n]$ contaminated by an STO but no CFO, it can be shown that:
+The same development is now used to derive the analytical representation of an unmodulated downchirp contaminated by both offsets.
+It can be shown that the expression of a sampled downchirp $y_{d}[n]$ contaminated by an STO $\tau$ and CFO $\Delta f_c$ corresponds to